Shruti-Mahato/SRAM/README.md

 | Fig.1: Block diagram of a typical SRAM |

 ## Design Description
-The complete SRAM design contains a 6-transistor (6T) SRAM cell, a pre-charge circuit, a row decoder, a sense amplifier and a data driver.
+The complete SRAM design contains 6-transistor (6T) SRAM array, a pre-charge circuit, a row decoder, a sense amplifier and a data driver.
 This section will discuss the design of the blocks and their simulation results.

 ### 1. 6-Transistor (6T) CMOS SRAM Cell
 - Each SRAM cell consists of two cross-coupled inverters (also known as a bistable circuit) and additional access transistors for read and write operations.
 These inverters form a latch, which can hold data in a stable state without the need for periodic refreshing (unlike DRAM).